Banning under-16s from social media could harm vulnerable children says BASW

 Ofcom’s latest report on children and the online world found nearly three-quarters of 11 to 17-year-olds say they have seen harmful content online.

-This has changed little since the Online Safety Act which saw measures such as age-verification come into force last year and has placed new duties on social media providers to remove harmful content.
+This has changed little since the Online Safety Act which as well as age-verification, has placed new duties on social media providers to remove harmful content.